 Adjust Your Restaurant Plans & Expectations

-So that means that there are fewer restaurants and snack carts open, and fewer food choices at the ones that are open.
+Nevertheless, there are fewer restaurants and snack carts open, and fewer food choices at the ones that are open.
 How does that change how you approach dining?

 Table Service Restaurants:

 If you can’t get a reservation though, don’t despair.
 Because of the scarcity, a lot of guests are booking multiple reservations to hedge their bets and cancelling some as their plans firm up.
 Snagging those cancellations is possible with some persistence and refreshing, especially a day or two before your trip.
+And there is some walkup availability offered for these restaurants.
+You can join a same day walkup wait list on the Disneyland app on the day of your visit.

 Quick Service Restaurants & Mobile Ordering: